 Plumbing systems leak all the time, but there’s one call we seem to get more often than most: a leak underneath the bathroom or kitchen sink.
 In part, this is because it’s one of the few parts of your plumbing system you can actually see.
 All you have to do is open the cabinet underneath the sink unless you have exposed piping, or you may notice water dripping on the floor.
 Yikes!

-Besides, underneath the sink is where a lot of plumbing components meet up, and all of those connections mean a greater chance of leakage.
+Underneath the sink is where a lot of plumbing components meet up, and all of those connections mean a greater chance of leakage.
 There are so many possibilities for where the water may be coming from that we had to make a list!
-Call our professional plumbers to get that leak taken care of faster.

 The water under your sink may come from a leak between the sink and your countertop.
 You’ll want to solve the problem quickly, to avoid damaging your cabinetry any further, and it’s rather simple to see whether this is the problem.
 Simply dribble water around the edge of the sink and check for leaking underneath.